 Typical scholarship recipients rank in the top 5 percent of the class, have a rigorous academic program with honors and advanced placement courses, and have an outstanding record of extracurricular activities and score near the top of the range in a college admission test.

 Students may not receive a Paul Tulane Award in combination with any other Tulane merit scholarship, ROTC scholarship, Faculty-Staff Tuition Waiver or Tuition Exchange Scholarship.
 Students may combine the award with a partial athletic scholarship.
-Students offered a Dean's Honor Scholarship may qualify for need-based aid.
+Students offered a Paul Tulane Award may qualify for need-based aid.
 Students guilty of violations of the Code of Student Conduct or Code of Academic Conduct will forfeit all remaining portions of the Paul Tulane Award that they have been offered.

 In order to be eligible for the Paul Tulane Award, you must first submit your application for admission and all supporting documents by the Early Action/Single Choice Early Action deadline of November 15.
 Submit the Paul Tulane Award application by December 15.
 Your Paul Tulane Award decision will be made on a rolling basis by the Admission Office.